socialpinpoint/api-social-pinpoint/v1/README.md

     Link: <http://demo.lvh.me:3030/api/v1/comments.json?page=5>; rel="last", <http://demo.lvh.me:3030/api/v1/comments.json?page=2>; rel="next"
     Per-Page: 25
     Total: 209

 Default page sizes are '25', but you can change this with URL param ```per_page```

     `GET /api/v1/projects.json?per_page=1000`

 # Timestamp Format
 Various resources support a timestamp paramter.
 The format should be in

     timestamp=2016-06-01

 or

     timestamp=2016-06-01T00:00:00

 # Resources
 The various resources you can retrieve from our API are all documented below.

+NOTE: These are examples and the data shown may not be internally consistent in each result.
+Use for reference only

 * [Projects](#projects)
     * [Markers](#markers)